How Long Do Edibles Last?

 The Takeaway

 If you'd like to speak to a doctor about what dose and form of edibles is best for you, NuggMD's state-licensed medical marijuana doctors are always happy to help!
-No appointment needed.
+No appointment is needed.

 You might also like: